samwow13/ITextGUIEditor/README.md

    - Verify JSON data mapping
    - Check PDF generation

+8. **Reusable Components**
+  - You can now refer to other templates to see how to pull in your global styles and images.

 ## Common Issues and Solutions

 - If template doesn't appear in dropdown: Check IAssessment interface implementation